JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/file-conversion.md

 ![Convert Tab](../../../assets/fileglancer-convert-tab.png)
 *The Convert tab in the Properties Panel showing conversion request options*

-4. **Review conversion options**
-   - The panel will display available conversion options for your data type
-   - Review any preset conversion parameters or templates

 5. **Open the conversion request**
-   - Click the button or link to "Open conversion request" or similar
+   - Click the button or link to "Open conversion request"
-   - This will launch the integrated help desk system
+   - This will open a dialog

-6. **Complete the request form**
+6. **Complete the dialog**
-   - Fill out the help desk form with required information
+   - Fill out the dialog with required information
    - Include details about:
-     - Source data location and format
-     - Desired output format and specifications
      - Target location for converted data
-     - Timeline requirements
-     - Any special instructions or requirements

 7. **Submit your request**
-   - Review all information for accuracy
-   - Submit the request through the help desk system
+   - Submit the dialog
-   - Note the ticket or request ID for tracking

-### Request Information Requirements

-When completing the conversion request form, include:

-#### Essential Information
-- **Source data path**: Complete path to the data requiring conversion
-- **Current format**: Detailed information about the existing format
+   - View the information about the ticket now populated in the Properties panel
-- **Target format**: Specific format requirements for the conversion
-- **Output location**: Where the converted data should be stored
-- **Contact information**: Your preferred contact method for updates

-#### Additional Details
-- **Metadata requirements**: Specific metadata that must be preserved
-- **Parameter specifications**: Any custom conversion parameters needed
-- **Timeline constraints**: When you need the conversion completed
-- **Analysis workflow context**: How the converted data will be used
-- **Quality requirements**: Any specific validation or quality checks needed

 ## Tracking Your Conversion Requests